POLITICAL THEATRE - 2021/2

 Prerequisites / Co-requisites

-Students will take this module alongside Musical Theatre TDL3011.
+Students will take this module alongside Musical Theatre TDL3011, Theories of Performance TDL3008, Contemporary Performer Training TDL3009 and Professional Development Planning TDL3012

 Indicative content includes: -

 Home-based study on the module material and online reading requirements.
-Areas of study may include agit-prop theatre, Brecht, Littlewood and the Theatre Workshop, Feminist theatre, LGBTQ theatre.
+Areas of study may include agit-prop theatre, Ensemble theatre, Global theatre, Feminist theatre, LGBTQ theatre.

-Seminar sessions amounting to two days at GSA to include application of practices to modern theatre training and performance, writings skills, and personal tutorials.
+Seminar sessions at GSA to include application of practices to modern theatre training and performance, writings skills, and group tutorials.

 |Assessment type||Unit of assessment||Weighting|